SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

     * numpy natives, arrays and matrices of type np.int8-64, np.uint8-64, np.float32-64,
       np.complex, np.str

-    * python homogeneous not nested tuples
+    * python homogeneous non-nested tuples

-And by *only*, I mean they except exactly these types and nothing else, not even objects that are derived from these data types.
+And by *only*, I mean they handle exactly these types and nothing else, not even objects that are derived from these data types.

 Why so very restrictive again?
 Well, the reason is that we store these values to disk into